reisportela/HDFE/README.md

 <img src="the_Data_Benchmark.png" width="400">

-### R -- the state of the art
+### R: the state of the art

-The fastest solution.
+The fastest solution with an awesome ecosystem.

 ![](R_performance.png)

-### Julia -- fast but lacks an adequate ecosystem
+### Julia: fast but lacks an adequate ecosystem

 Not bad.